-1. All assignments must be submitted by the due date via LEARN electronically AND a printed copy to the box designated for this course on Level 2.
+Important Notes1.
+All assignments must be submitted by the due date via LEARN electronically.
 Late submissions will not be accepted.
 If a student is unable to complete and submit an assignment by the deadline due to personal circumstances beyond their control they should discuss this with the lecturer involved as soon as possible.2.
 Participation in both labs is a compulsory requirement for this course.3.
-Students in this course can apply for special consideration on the test or exam provided they have sat either the test or exam.4.
+Students in this course can apply for Special Consideration on the test or exam provided they have sat either the test or exam.4.
 It is the responsibility of each student to be familiar with the definitions, policies and procedures concerning academic misconduct/dishonest behaviour.
 Academic misconduct will be dealt with in a serious and appropriate manner.5.
 Students should be familiar with the University’s Course and Examination Regulations.
-The University of Canterbury’s Policies may be downloaded from the University Calendar at: http://www.canterbury.ac.nz/ucpolicy/index.aspx.
-The Department Code is contained within the Undergraduate Handbook 2019, linked from: https://www.canterbury.ac.nz/engineering/schools/cnre/undergraduate-study-options/
+The University of Canterbury’s Policies may be downloaded from the University Calendar at:3http://www.canterbury.ac.nz/ucpolicy/index.aspx.
+The Department Code is contained within the Undergraduate Departmental Regulations 2020, linked from: https://www.canterbury.ac.nz/engineering/schools/cnre/undergraduate/.

 Available through the UC Library catalogue as an e-Book, plus 5 print copies available in EPS Library.

 Communication: Apart from class contact, all information will be disseminated primarily via LEARN.
 It is your responsibility to check LEARN for class notices and material posted.
 Students are encouraged to submit questions to the instructor(s) through LEARN at any time.
 LEARN will be used to manage all correspondence outside of office hours.

 Domestic fee $975.00